Some visit links earn us a commission.

 Push Health is the better pick for most patients on overall scoring.
 The bring-your-own-doctor option.
 Push Health is a marketplace that connects patients directly to independent licensed clinicians.
 No monthly membership, no clinic.
 Each provider sets their own consultation and refill fees.
 Good for self-directed patients with prior GLP-1 experience.

 That said, Found wins on specific dimensions.
-Found has the broadest medication catalog of any program here, including off-label tirzepatide and orforglipron access through their Foundayo program.
-The 6-month non-refundable subscription is the catch.
+Found has the broadest medication catalog of any program here, spanning branded GLP-1s, compounded options and Lilly's newly approved oral pill, Foundayo (orforglipron).
+The 12-month commitment required for the lowest price is the catch.

 Side-by-side